2015 MGSA Constantinides Memorial Translation Prize

 The MGSA is pleased to announce the 2015 Constantinides Memorial Translation Prize Competition for original, new translations into English of a literary work published in Modern Greek.
 A prize of $500 will be awarded for a piece of Modern Greek literature (poetry, prose, theatre) translated into English.
 We welcome work by scholars of Modern Greek and other fields and languages as well as creative writers, students, and anyone knowledgeable of Greek and English engaged in the work of translation.

 This competition is intended to raise the profile of contemporary Greek literature in English and to award translation as a creative, intellectually meaningful exercise.
 Established in 1995 and administered by the MGSA, the Prize honors the memory of Elizabeth Constantinides (1932-1992, Ph.D. in Greek and Latin from Columbia University), who taught Modern Greek language and literature at Queens College of CUNY from 1978 to 1992, wrote on Alexandros Papadiamantis, and translated twelve short stories by Papadiamantis, published as Tales from a Greek Island (Johns Hopkins University Press,1987).
 Constantinides served on the Executive Committee of the MGSA and was awarded the 1987 prize of the Society of Literary Translators in Athens, Greece.

-The winner was formally announced and congratulated at the MGSA 2013 Symposium of November 14-16, 2013 at Indiana University in Bloomington, Indiana.
+The winner will formally be announced and congratulated at the MGSA 2015 Symposium of October 15-18, 2015 at Georgia State University in Atlanta, Georgia.